areasflavio/Financas-Nodejs/README.md

 # Install dependencies for the backend
 yarn install

-# Copy the .env.example to the .env file and inject your credentials
+# Use ormconfig.json file to inject your database config
-cp .env.example .env

 # Make sure that you have a proper database created